DjAzDeck/aiHackCovid/README.md

 ### Goal 1: Explore the policies adopted by the different European countries, trying to highlight similarities and patterns among them
 >We use the OxCGRT dataset for this.
 Steps to run:
-- Run the script...[fill this in bro]
+- Run the script...[commands needed]
 - observe ...
 - the images are saved in ....
 - interpret